 Reported events declined 70.9 percent overall from 2017 to 2021 (see Appendix C Table 22); however, the number of reported events increased in 2022 to 481, from 411 in 2021.
 From 2021 to 2022, when adjusted for well operations activity, measured by the number of BOP days, the rate of reported events increased 5.2 percent.
-Overall, events have decreased at a higher rate than activity; however, from 2021 to 2022, events increased at a higher rate than activity; however, from 2021 to 2022, events increased at a higher rate than activity.
+Overall, events have decreased at a higher rate than activity; however, from 2021 to 2022, events increased at a higher rate than activity.
 Figure 1 shows levels of well activity as measured by BOP days, rig count, wells spudded, and reported events.
 Although the scale is different for each of these measures, they are shown together for the purpose of comparing trends.
 The figure shows declines in several measures of well operations activity coinciding with the onset of the COVID-19 pandemic in the second quarter of 2020.
-In the recovery from COVID-19, most measures of activity saw an overall increase from late 2020 into 2022.
+Most measures of activity began to generally increase or stabilize from late 2020 into 2022.
 However, both BOP days and monthly average wells spudded saw a sharp dip in the second half of 2022, while the average rig count and reported events were mostly stable.